 A resident of Fairport, New York, a village just east of Rochester, Dupre was a U.S. Army medic and was stationed in England for three years, according to The Washington Post.

-He also got to see a pretty good game.
-Thanks to goals by Tobin Heath, Mallory Pugh and Christen Press, the U.S. Women’s soccer team defeated Mexico 3-0, in their final Send-Off Series game in preparation for the 2019 Women’s World Cup next month in France.
+He also got to see a pretty good match.
+Thanks to goals by Tobin Heath, Mallory Pugh and Christen Press, the U.S. Women’s soccer team defeated Mexico 3-0, in their final Send-Off Series game in preparation for the 2019 Women’s World Cup in France.

 Then, when it was all over, the 96-year-old WWII veteran greeted the U.S. Women’s National soccer team by the team bus.

-The U.S. Women’s National team is favored to win the World Cup when they travel to Europe, but for a moment, none of that mattered.
+The U.S. Women’s National team was getting ready for the World Cup and travel to Europe, but for a moment, none of that mattered.

 Watching Pete Dupre play the national anthem on his harmonica completely stole the show, and it’s one of the greatest renditions you will ever see.